rayyan35p/tp/docs/DeveloperGuide.md

 1. Assign employees to a project

-   1. Prerequisite: There must be employees and project present in TaskHub.
+   1. Prerequisite: There must be employees and project present in the displayed employee and project list.

    2. Test case: `assignP pr/2 em/1 3`<br>
       Expected: Employees at indexes at 1 and 3 in the employee list are assigned to the second project and the corresponding message is returned to the user.